ds-04/cobbler_deploy/README.md

 - SELinux permissive<br>

 The role will configure cobbler v3 to be a TFTP boot host and repo mirror.
-- it will install and enable xinetd tftp, with logging to /var/log/tftp.log
+- it will install and enable xinetd tftp, with logging to /var/log/tftp.log.
 - it will not change or manage your firewall settings (e.g. firewalld/iptables).
 You need to enable tftp and web for clients.
-- it doesn't set cobbler manage_dhcp
+- it doesn't set cobbler manage_dhcp.
-- it doesn't set cobbler manage_dns
+- it doesn't set cobbler manage_dns.
-- it will not install cobbler-web (override this using var *install_cobbler_web*)
+- it will not install cobbler-web (override this using var *install_cobbler_web*).
-- it will not setup the cobbler-web password
+- it will not setup the cobbler-web password.
 - it will install dependencies (inc python3-librepo) both for the RPM cobbler (installed here) and also those for source-build of cobbler, in case you need to experiment (it is assumed your target system is going to be dedicated to cobbler).
 Some dependencies are installed via pip3.

 With no changes you will end up with a *Centos 7.9 minimal* distro, *Debian 10 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.
+These are merely provided as examples.
+You don't have to use them.

 It is advised you override the defaults/main.yml with use of vars/main.yml within the role.
 See header text in defaults/main.yml.